 This reveal included a November 10th 2020 release date and a price tag of £250 in the UK and $299 in the USA for the Xbox Series S.

 The Xbox Series S will be an all-digital and lower-spec version of the Xbox Series X. Providing a cheaper option for consumers looking to pick up a next-gen system at the expense of no disc drive, lower resolutions and less internal storage.

 A trailer showing off the upcoming system lists the features of the Series S stating them as follows:

 - Variable Refresh Rate

 - Custom 512GB SSD

 What I think is the biggest talking point in this reveal is the price. £250 for a next-gen system is a good deal if you aren’t bothered about not having the best looking or performing games and no disc drive.
 And you just want to have a machine capable of playing the latest games.
 A price like this also means Xbox will most likely have the cheapest option of the next-gen consoles with the Series S and the most powerful with the Series X.

 The Series S will also the smallest Xbox console ever.
 Being nearly sixty percent smaller than a Series X if big consoles bother you.

-Xbox Game Pass will surely be a big factor in the appeal of the Series S. Having a cheaper system and Games Pass subscription, which has over a hundred games available to play, and every upcoming Xbox Games Studio game day one will surely be something that will attract people to join the Xbox world.
+Xbox Game Pass will surely be a big factor in the appeal of the Series S. Having a cheaper system and the Games Pass subscription service, which has over a hundred games available to play, and every upcoming game from Xbox Games Studios available on it day one will surely be something that will attract people to join the Xbox world.

 However, the 512GB SSD is something I think could be an issue.
 I understand the size is probably to keep costs down but to me, it sounds too small.
 The Xbox One released with a 500GB HDD back in 2013 and it wasn’t really enough and got filled up fairly quickly.
 The size is also a worry giving the large download size of recent games like Call of Duty: Modern Warfare and Red Dead Redemption 2.